Montgomery County Sex Offender Registration Lawyers

 - Sex abuse

-Pennsylvania’s Megan’s Law requires that individuals who are convicted of certain sex crimes provide personal identifying information to be included in the state’s sex offender registry, including:
+Pennsylvania’s Megan’s Law under 18 Pa.
+Code §3124.1 requires that individuals who are convicted of certain sex crimes provide personal identifying information to be included in Pennsylvania’s sex offender registry, including the following information:

 - Recent photograph

 - Full legal name and any aliases

 - Name and address of workplace or school

 Sex offender registry information for some registrants is available in a searchable online database, and community notifications are issued in cases where a registrant is labeled as being a sexually violent predator or a sexually violent delinquent child.